SolarKnightsRacing/SKR-Core/Administration/Meetings/2025-03-25-Standup-Agenda.md

 ## 501c3 and Nonprofit notes:
 - Will talk to accountant to check (Connor knows a guy)
 - Whole point of registering as FL entity is to not have liability for any members
-- Bank guy (not too reliable) said that we did it correctly for the club: Setting up the EIN using Connors social and the name of the club - but I dont think this is a real entity?
+- Bank guy (not too reliable) said that we did it correctly for the club: Setting up the EIN using Connor's social and the name of the club - but I don't think this is a real entity?
  	- UCF says RSO's are not an entity of the University
 - BUT..
 We need a Registered Florida nonprofit entity to get the 501c3
  	- https://www.irs.gov/charities-non-profits/before-applying-for-tax-exempt-status